Aircraft General Knowledge (AGK)

 As we don’t want ice on our plane or in parts of the plane, we have ice-preventing systems as we know two different categories:

-• Anti-icing: Systems that prevent ice from happening like windshield anti ice, engine anti-ice or the pitot heat
+- Anti-icing (prevent): Systems that prevent ice from happening like windshield anti ice, engine anti-ice, carb heat or the pitot heat

-• De-icing: Systems that remove already built up, like rudder boots on the trailing edge of the wing
+- De-icing (revive): Systems that remove ice that has already built up, like pneumatic boots on the leading edge of the wings or stabilizers.

 Both systems are being used to battle ice during flights.